JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 As you can hear, the octave-higher sound sounds more like the original.
 As you can see, the partials’ structure is completely preserved, they are just spaced apart more because of the higher pitch.

 Why did we need to change the modulation amplitude as well?
-Because the amplitude of each partial is determined by both the amplitude and the frequency of modulation [DodgeJerse].
+Because the amplitude of each partial is determined by both the amplitude and the frequency of modulation [Dogde1997].
 The meaning of the modulation amplitude at modulation frequency equal to 400 Hz is different from its meaning when the modulation frequency is equal to 800 Hz.

 ## Modulation Index